vivianstudios/vivian-studios-landing-v2/README.md

 3. Hero Banner - On reveal font transition
 4. Blog section
 5. Fade in and out in Subservices
-6. Cards should play when they appear at the center
-7. 1hour delay in login time
+6. 1hour delay in login time

 ## Resources -